Low-carb followers are likely to come across one staple drink when browsing for keto-friendly recipes: keto coffee.

 - Pure vanilla

-Try experimenting with your favorite flavors and you’ll be able to whip up a keto coffee with your eyes closed in less than five minutes.
+Try experimenting with your favorite flavors and you’ll be able to whip up a keto coffee in less than five minutes.

-We combine high quality, spray-dried coffee beans (standardized to 60mg of caffeine) with 10g of MCT oil powder from organic coconuts to deliver an instant, perfect, keto-friendly coffee.
+It combines high-quality, spray-dried coffee beans (standardized to 60mg of caffeine) — with 10g of MCT oil powder from organic coconuts — to deliver an instant cup of delicious, keto-friendly coffee.
 The great news is that Perfect Keto products contain no fillers, additives, or chemicals.

-- Unflavored: Brew with hot or cold water for first class coffee in seconds.
+- Unflavored: Brew with hot or cold water for tasty, high- quality coffee in seconds.

-- French Vanilla: with a hint of vanilla and stevia for a perfectly sweet latte.
+- French Vanilla: With a hint of vanilla and stevia, this coffee makes for a perfectly sweet latte.

 Add hot water for a steamy, relaxing cup of warmth and comfort or make it with cold water for an instant cold brew any time you need it.